Former Cast Member Arrested, Accused Of Stealing $7200 Worth Of Haunted Mansion Costumes From Disney World

 On Friday afternoon, the Orange County Sheriff’s Office posted Spikes’ mugshot and said he now “sits behind bars” while facing his charges.
 They gave special thanks for the tireless efforts of their Sector 6 detectives who ended up finding Spikes and arresting him.

-The arrest affidavit details that Spikes used his Walt Disney World cast member ID to enter Magic Kingdom on July 31, 2018.
+The arrest affidavit details that Spikes used his Walt Disney World cast member ID to enter the Magic Kingdom on July 31, 2018.
 He was caught by someone taking a photo in the utilidor area underneath the park which is for the passage of Disney employees only.

 Many may remember the situation last year where an audio-animatronic named Buzzy was stolen from the old Cranium Command attraction in Epcot.
 Disney security advised the authorities they were aware of Spikes taking backstage photos and posting them on a Twitter account for all to see.